-Fantastic Beasts oops Bits anyone?
-The theme for the next competition by the folks at codingame is inspired from the Harry Potter world.
+Fantastic Beasts oops Bits, anyone?
+The theme for the next competition by the folks at codingame is inspired by the Harry Potter world.

 Code the real-world Skynet or not.
 But, it is still super awesome to see your code making a bot look intelligent.
 Not only that, but you get to battle other programmers while honing your skills.

 Still not convinced, let’s tackle those pesky excuses of yours for not participating.

 I don’t know anything about artificial intelligence.

 Its just code.
 You will be surprised at how far simple logic will take you in these contests.
 Don’t get me wrong, the complexity increases as you crush the league bosses, but the first few leagues are quite easy to beat.
 If you don’t believe me, check out my postmortem of the Accountant and the Hypersonic contest.
 You might also learn about other AI techniques that other players are using.
 And, some might just be intriguing enough that you would want to explore them further.

 Since codingame generally opens up the contest as a bot puzzle after the competition, you can always refine your techniques there and prepare for the next competition.

 Great.
 Neither do I or most of the people that participate.
 You just levelled the playing field for a few of us.
 But, on a serious note, you should still participate.